prawn-cake/simple-models/README.md

 Simple models - it is:

-* Define API messages as a models, in declarative way;
+* Define API messages as models, in declarative way;
 * Validate API messages with familiar form-like way;
 * Work with data flexibly with dict-like structures;